Can dogs eat graham crackers? Yes, dogs can eat Graham crackers safely in small amounts.

 One source of carbohydrates dogs don’t need a lot of is refined sugar, or sweet ingredients like honey or molasses.

-Obesity is a growing (ahem) problem in our pet dogs, and sugary foods like honey and cinnamon graham crackers are particularly calorie dense.
+Obesity is a growing (ahem) problem in our pet dogs.
+Sugary foods like honey and cinnamon graham crackers are particularly calorie dense.

-Over indulging on high calorie snacks can lead to weight gain, which in turn increases the risk of joint problems like hip dysplasia, heart disease, and diabetes.
+Over indulging on high calorie snacks can lead to weight gain.
+In turn, this increases the risk of joint problems like hip dysplasia, heart disease, and diabetes.

 A sugary diet is also a common culprit for tooth decay, resulting in expensive and uncomfortable veterinary treatment.

-So, whilst the main ingredient in Graham crackers is sometimes a safe part of a dog’s normal diet, the sweet additions which make the honey and cinnamons versions so tasty for us, can be bad for dogs in excess.
+So, the main ingredient in Graham crackers is sometimes a safe part of a dog’s normal diet.
+But, the sweet extras which make the honey and cinnamons versions so tasty for us, can be bad for dogs in excess.

 Just like they can for us in fact!